LivingLogic/LivingLogic.Python.xist/docs/imprint.rst

 Disassociation
 --------------

-They hyperlinks found on the websites of the LivingLogic AG are not to be regarded as recommendations.
+The hyperlinks found on the websites of the LivingLogic AG are not to be regarded as recommendations.
 The accuracy and correctness of the information on the linked pages is not monitored by the LivingLogic AG.
 The LivingLogic AG is not responsible for the contents of the linked websites and accepts no liability